Vladimir Putin: United States, the West, and NATO

 On 4 March 2018, former double agent Sergei Skripal was poisoned with a Novichok nerve agent in Salisbury.
 Ten days later, the British government formally accused the Russian state of attempted murder, a charge which Russia denied.
 After the UK expelled 23 Russian diplomats (an action which would later be responded to with a Russian expulsion of 23 British diplomats), British Foreign Secretary Boris Johnson said on 16 March that it was "overwhelmingly likely" Putin had personally ordered the poisoning of Skripal.
 Putin's spokesman Dmitry Peskov called the allegation "shocking and unpardonable diplomatic misconduct".

 On 18 June 2020, The National Interest published a nine-thousand-word essay by Putin, titled "The Real Lessons of the 75th Anniversary of World War II".
 In the essay, Putin criticizes the Western historical view of the Molotov–Ribbentrop Pact as the start of World War II, stating that the Munich Agreement was the beginning.

 On 21 February 2023, Putin suspended Russia's participation in the New START nuclear arms reduction treaty with the United States.
 On 25 March, President Putin announced the stationing of tactical nuclear weapons in Belarus.
 Russia would maintain control of the weapons.
 President Putin told Russian TV: "There is nothing unusual here either.
 Firstly, the United States has been doing this for decades.
 They have long deployed their tactical nuclear weapons on the territory of their allied countries."

 In August 2024, Putin pardoned American journalist Evan Gershkovich, opposition figures Vladimir Kara-Murza, Ilya Yashin, and others in a prisoner swap with Western countries.
 The 2024 Ankara prisoner exchange was the most extensive between Russia and United States since the end of the Cold War, involving the release of 26 people.
+On 22 June 2025, Putin condemned the U.S. strikes on Iranian nuclear sites as an "unprovoked act of aggression."